IDinsight/ask-a-question/infrastructure/demo/README.md

 1. Follow the setup and authentication steps outlined in the README in `infrastructure/README.md`.
 2. Run `terraform init -backend-config=backend.conf` to initialize the Terraform backend and install the providers.
+3. To ensure your infrastructure is set up correctly, you should review the contents of the `{env}.auto.tfvars` file thoroughly.
+This file contains environment-specific variable values which Terraform automatically loads during operations
-3. Run `terraform plan` to view the plan.
+4. Run `terraform plan` to view the plan.
-4. Run `terraform apply` to deploy the terraform configuration.
+5. Run `terraform apply` to deploy the terraform configuration.

 ### Attaching IP to the Domain
 When the infrastructure is created, a new Elastic IP is created.
 If you have your own domain, make sure to associate it with this IP address